EarlHinrichs/RepData_PeerAssessment1/PA1_template.md

 ##  09:00 143.4528
 ```

-The step distribution through the day is shown in this graph
+The step distribution throughout the day is shown in this graph

 ```r